 Date of Manufacture: 1st Quarter of the 1900s

-Place of Origin: Turkmenstan, Central Asia
+Place of Origin: Turkmenistan, Central Asia

 Material: Wool pile on a wool foundation with organic vegetable dyes